-A Common Gas Furnace Problem: Dirty Flame Sensor
+Fixing a Common Gas Furnace Problem: Flame Sensor Cleaning

 While there are a lot of parts working inside your heating system, one of the most common reasons for a furnace breaking down is because of one particular part – the flame sensor.